 Instant gratification.
-That’s what today’s techy world has driven its inhabitants to expect.
-It’s a world where the internet is being delivered via drones, cars drive themselves, and you can apply for a loan at 3 in the morning.
+That’s what today’s tech world has driven its inhabitants to expect.
+It’s a world where the internet is being delivered via drones, cars drive themselves, and you can apply for a loan at 3 in the morning from the comfort of your bed.
 The internet and its counterparts change everything – including the way businesses stay relevant.
 Companies that understand this, stay ahead.

 Here’s what continually relevant businesses practice: